8bits4ever/MiMimiKB/README.md

 A small project for Arduino Leonardo / clones to convert Native Amiga 500 keyboards into a USB keyboard, with keymap optimised for MiSTerFPGA
 Standing on the shoulders of many!

-// modified Nov 2021 for the MiSTress A500 convertion kit.
+// modified Nov 2021 for the MiSTress A500 conversion kit.

 // modified Jan 2021 from code released by BrainSlugs83 - https://github.com/BrainSlugs83/Amiga500-Keyboard/blob/main/AmigaKeyboard.ino
 // https://forum.arduino.cc/index.php?topic=139358.90